 Language Delay or Disorder

 Language delay is a delay in the acquisition of expressive and receptive language skills.
 Your child may have a language delay if their expressive and receptive language skills develop more slowly compared to other children their age.
-Their language development follows a typical developmental pattern but begins at a later age, progresses at a much slower rate, and therefore may be equivalent to that of a typically developing child of a younger age.
+Their language development follows a typical pattern but begins at a later age, progresses at a slower rate, and may therefore be equivalent to that of a typically developing child of a younger age.

 Children with receptive language delay may find it challenging to